jbethancourt/Host-a-WordPress-Website-on-AWS/README.md

 # Host a WordPress Website on AWS

-This repository contains the resources and scripts used to deploy a static HTML web app on Amazon Web Services (AWS).
-The project utilizes various AWS services to ensure high availability, scalability, and security for the web application.
+This repository contains the resources and scripts used to deploy a WordPress website on Amazon Web Services (AWS).
+The project leverages various AWS services to ensure high availability, scalability, and security for the WordPress application.

 ## Architecture Overview

-The static HTML web app is hosted on EC2 instances within a highly available and secure architecture that includes:
+The WordPress website is hosted on EC2 instances within a highly available and secure architecture that includes:

 1. **Virtual Private Cloud (VPC)**: with public and private subnets across two Availability Zones (AZs) for fault tolerance and high availability.
 2. **Internet Gateway**: allowing communication between instances in the VPC and the internet.